bruvellu/cephalic-furrow/3-text/furrow.md

 compression exerted by the germ band, might be causally connected to the tissue buckling.

-## Ectopic folding is facilitated by mitotic domains but ultimately driven by germ band elongation
+## Ectopic folding is facilitated by mitotic domains but driven by germ band elongation

 This indicates the germ band extension is the driving force underlying the ectopic epithelial folding, and that mitotic domains facilitate but are not